TitaniumTigers4829/TigerHelpers/README.md

 ```
 http://titaniumtigers4829.com/tigerhelpers.json
 ```
+Migrating from LimelightHelpers to this is pretty easy, just delete `LimelightHelpers.java`, install the vendor dep, and change `LimelightHelpers` to `TigerHelpers` in your code.
+A few methods might have slightly different names, (e.g. `SetRobotOrientation` is now `setRobotOrientation`), but most are the same.
+Also, if you were using any properties from `PoseEstimate` or `RawFiducial`, you will need to put parenthesis after them, so change `myPoseEstimate.pose` to `myPoseEstimate.pose()`.

 ## Documentation

-Eventually, there will be better docs and examples, but for now theres [Javadoc](http://titaniumtigers4829.com/TigerHelpers/com/titaniumtigers4829/package-summary.html)
+Eventually, there will be better docs and examples, but for now there's [Javadoc](http://titaniumtigers4829.com/TigerHelpers/com/titaniumtigers4829/package-summary.html)

 ## Setup Instructions (Only do this if you want to help contribute)